bhoamikhona/react/Section 08/README.md

   - NOTE: UUID stands for Universally Unique Identifier which is a label used to uniquely identify a resource among all other resources of that type.
   - So, this is a good way of generating random IDs right now in the browser.
   - It is not an external package, but it won't work in older browsers.

+### Selecting a Friend

+- Whenever we have a component that doesn't actually need a prop but, all it does with the prop is to pass it down into one of its children, we say that we are <ins>prop-drilling</ins>.
+- In this project, it is not a big problem but sometimes we need to pass a prop through 5 or 6 levels - then it becomes problematic.
+- In a future section, we will learn about that in detail along its solution.

 ## Author